Cham0i/Netacad/README.md

 <pre>switchport mode trunk
 switchport trunk allowed vlan (VLAN numbers here "10,20,999" etc.) switchport native vlan (NativeVLAN Number here)</pre>
 The "native VLAN mismatch discovered" error happens when the native VLANs are not the same between interfaces.
-You might not even have to use the last command if no Native VLAN is present
+You might not even have to use the last command if no Native VLAN is present.

+Frames belonging to the Native VLAN are sent accross the trunk link untagged.
+Devices that don't understand dot1q tag will be able to understand the Native VLANs' untagged frames.
+The Management VLAN keeps SSH and other forms of control and management of network devices from being viewed or controled by other VLANs; essentially the admin VLAN.
+A Voice VLAN/ VOIP VLAN needs assured bandwitdth to opperate which is why it will be prioritized above others.
+The delay on this VLAN must be less than 150 ms from the source to the destination.

 To make the VLANs talk amongst each other, configure the router using sub interfaces
 <pre>int (f0/1.X  X is typically the vlan number)